Spirulina: The Ultimate Smoothie Ingredient?zenberry

-I recently had an in-depth medical examination as a part of the World Trade Center Monitoring Program (I was present at WTC on 9/11 and the months following) which included a chest X-Ray.
-I'm not a big fan of X-Rays and try to only have them when absolutely necessary.
+I recently had an in-depth medical examination as a part of the World Trade Center Monitoring Program (I was present at WTC on 9/11/2001 and the months following) which included a chest X-Ray.
+I’m not a big fan of X-Rays and try to only have them when absolutely necessary.
 I think checking my chest for tumors is a good reason to get one but it made me think about foods and supplements that can help the body deal with toxins and radiation.
-For one, I boosted my already high dosage of daily vitamin C. Another thing one can do is consume algae like Chlorella and spirulina which has shown the ability to help the body deal with radiation as well as heavy metals (which I know I inhaled during 9/11).
-What is spirulina?
+For one, I boosted my already high dosage of daily vitamin C. Another thing one can do is consume algae like chlorella and spirulina which has shown the ability to help the body deal with radiation as well as heavy metals (which I know I inhaled during 9/11 along with many other toxins).
+Check out these studies: Chemo NCBI

 Spirulina is a multi-celled, spiral-shaped plant that grows best in fresh water lakes, ponds and rivers but also grows in salt water.
 It is a nutritional powerhouse with a long history as a food source for humans.
 It was the primary protein source of the Aztecs and was first introduced to Europeans when the conquistadors arrived.
 Called, “Tecuitlatl”, the Aztec dried it into brick-shaped cakes and consumed it as we would cheese.
 Spirulina was also consumed in Africa on Lake Chad possibly going back to the 9th century.